WhySooooFurious/The-Mac-Repo/README.md

 **I bought an Apple Silicon Mac for gaming, How do I game on it?**
  - First of all, there are 4 main ways in order to game

-**Crossover/Whisky:**
+ - **Crossover/Whisky:**
     - Apps that both utilise WINE which translates Windows API calls to MacOS API calls allowing the game to run through Rosetta 2, the translation layer from x64 to ARM64
     - This is a great option for gaming although x32 games will run horribly
     - Some games may not even launch if they might require other resources that WINE cannot provide

-**Parallels:**
+- **Parallels:**
     - Virtualisation which involves running the Windows 10/11 ARM64 version on your mac
     - This method has way more compatability than Crossover and can also run x32 with higher performance
     - Also great for Windows Store applications, Windows apps in general and running applications that don't work with WINE apps

-**Emulators**
+- **Emulators**
     - This is a great option for playing old games up to PS3 or even PS4 in some cases but it might not work well with newer consoles and titles
     - I personally use RetroArch for older games such as (a good alternative is OpenEMU although RetroArch is easier on the eyes):
       - Amstrad - Amstrad CPC
       - Atari - 2600
       - Atari - 5200
       - Atari - 7800
       - Bandai - WonderSwan Color
       - Coleco - ColecoVision
       - Hudson Soft - PC Engine/TurboGrafx-16
       - Nintendo - Gameboy
       - Nintendo - Gameboy Color
       - Nintendo - Gameboy Advance
       - Nintendo - Nintendo DS
       - Nintendo - Nintendo Entertainment System
       - Nintendo - Super Nintendo Entertainment System
       - Sega - Game Gear
       - Sega - Master System - Mark III
       - Sega - Mega Drive - Genesis
       - Sega - SG1000
       - SNK - Neo Geo Pocket Color
       - Sord - Sord M5
-  - For PS3 emulation you can use RPCS3
+  - For PS3 emulation you can use RPCS3, although it is very experimental and only some games are playable
-  - For Nintendo 3DS emulation you can use Citra
+  - For Nintendo 3DS emulation you can use Citra which is also experimental but stable

-**Native Games**
+ - **Native Games**
     - This is the easiest and least time consuming
     - This method involves just finding games that either support x64 or ARM64 through vendors such as Playcover, Mac App Store, Steam or Epic Games
     - Keep in mind that Windows games will not install at all
     - These are just games made for macOS and macOS only!

 ## Things To be Tested
   - LukeFZ FS3 Frame Generation and Upscaling on a couple of Crossover games